-dA light meal typically consists of toast and clear liquids.
+^dA light meal typically consists of toast and clear liquids.
 Meals that Include fried or fatty foods or meat may prolong gastric emptying time.
 Both the amount and type of foods ingested must be considered when determining an appropriate fasting period.

-- structions are often provided in a preprocedure office visit and/or by phone the day before the scheduled procedure.
-The mother can be reassured that adherence to fasting guidelines is for the safety of her child. - Consider the infant's daily medications.
+- Consider the infant's daily medications.
 Vital prescriptions such as antiepileptics, reflux, and cardiac medications should be taken as scheduled.
-If the prescription in the form of a clear sugar-based syrup, then the volume of the medication and its rapid absorption make the risk of aspiration of the medication lower than the risk of missing the needed prescription drug (I).
+If the prescription in the form of a clear sugar-based syrup, then the volume of the medication and its rapid absorption17 make the risk of aspiration of the medication lower than the risk of missing the needed prescription drug (I).
 This is also true of oral liquid acetaminophen/paracetamol, which may be given to the child prior to the procedure for analgesia.
 When possible, the dose can be timed a little earlier or a little later to separate the ingestion from the time of anesthesia.
 Whenever possible, nonprescription medications, multivitamins, or any medications that are opaque or alkaline should be avoided for 8 hours before a procedure because they are considered equivalent to solids (III).34,35 - It is best to finish breastfeeding at 4 hours prior to fasting and anesthesia.
 Per ASA guidelines, the mother (or other caretaker) should be advised to finish breastfeeding or providing breastmilk to the infant approximately 4 hours prior to the scheduled surgery time, even if the infant needs to be awakened.
-Waking the child to feed 4 hours prior to the scheduled procedure decreases the risk for hypoglycemia and hemodynamic instability, especially in children less than 3 months old (II-1).
-This optimizes the infant's glycogen stores and volume status because the infant might otherwise sleep through the night and not receive optimal nutrition or hydration prior to the scheduled surgery or procedure. - Continue clear liquids until 2 hours prior to anesthesia.
-Ad libitum clear liquids up to 2 hours prior to anesthesia or sedation are recommended (III). $^{17,19-23,25,34-36}$ They are considered safe up to 2 hours prior because they empty from the stomach much more rapidly than HBM.
+Waking the child to feed 4 hours prior to the scheduled procedure decreases the risk for hypoglycemia and hemodynamic instability, especially in children less than 3 months old (II-1).^{24,25} This optimizes the infant's glycogen stores and volume status because the infant might otherwise sleep through the night and not receive optimal nutrition or hydration prior to the scheduled surgery or procedure. - Continue clear liquids until 2 hours prior to anesthesia.
+Ad libitum clear liquids up to 2 hours prior to anesthesia or sedation are recommended (III).^{17,19-23,25,34-36} They are considered safe up to 2 hours prior because they empty from the stomach much more rapidly than HBM.
 They can prevent volume depletion, improve glycogen stores, and maximize hemodynamics by hydrating the infant.
 The most common clear liquids provided to breastfeeding patients are apple juice, water, sucrose-based solutions, clear broth (nonfat commercially prepared only-homemade will have fat in it), and electrolyte solutions.
 Water is least preferred because of the absence of a glucose source.
-If the mother prefers to avoid the bottle, the clear liquid can be offered via a small cup, syringe, or spoon (III).
-Clear liquids can help to soothe an anxious infant while fasting and separated from the mother's breast.
-This can help to maximize satisfaction of the patient and parent and allow for a more pleasant perioperative experience. - Do not give formula and other HBM supplements for at least 6 hours prior to the anesthesia.
-Enriched feedings include additives or supplements to expressed HBM, like formula, protein powder, vitamins, or minerals.
-These empty more slowly from the stomach and worsen the lung injury if aspirated.
-Some fortifications to HBM may not change the gastric emptying (II-1), but to avoid confusion, HBM given to an infant 4 hours prior to surgery must be "non-enriched."
+If the mother prefers to avoid the bottle, the clear liquid can be offered via a small cup, syringe, or spoon (III).26 Clear liquids can help to soothe an anxious infant while fasting and separated from the mother's breast.
+This can help to maximize satisfaction of the patient and parent and allow for a more pleasant perioperative experience.^{22,23} - Do not give formula and other HBM supplements for at least 6 hours prior to the anesthesia.
+Enriched feedings include additives or supplements to expressed HBM,37 like formula,15 protein powder, vitamins, or minerals.
+These empty more slowly from the stomach and worsen the lung injury if aspirated.13 Some fortifications to HBM may not change the gastric emptying (II-1),38 but to avoid confusion, HBM given to an infant 4 hours prior to surgery must be "non-enriched."